Robert-van-Engelen/Forth500/manual.md

 `STDL` words that return the corresponding _fileid_.  `STDL` is usable after connecting and checking the status of the printer with `PRINTER`, see also [character output](#character-output).

-`FILE-INFO` returns current position _ud1_ file size _ud_ file attribute _u1_ and device attribue _u2_.
-See the PC-E500 technical manual for details on the attribute values.

-If an exception occurs before a file is closed, then the file cannot be opened again.
-Doing so returns error _ior_=264.
-The _fileid_ of open files start with 4, which means that the first file opened but not closed can be manually closed with `4 CLOSE-FILE .` displaying zero when successful.

 ### Loading from tape